nagydani/seedling/sprout/README.md

 Example:
 ```
-" Hello world!"
+" Hello, world!"
 ```

-Places the reference to `Hello world!` on the data stack.
+Places the reference to `Hello, world!` on the data stack.

 ### Computation Literals